 Government grants are a vital source of funding for research, education, and other important projects.
 However, the pool of applicants for these grants is not always representative of the diversity of the population.
-This is a continuing problem for grant givers as it limited the potential of the grant perpetuates inequality and undermines future application rounds.
+This is a continuing problem for grant givers as it limits the potential of the grant, perpetuates inequality and undermines future application rounds.

 There are a number of things that can be done to increase the diversity of government grant applicants.
 One important step is to make sure that the application process is accessible and inclusive.
 This means using clear and concise language, providing examples and templates, and offering support and guidance to applicants.
 Use of video applications can allow access by applicants whose written language is not well developed to participate.
 It is also important to reach out to underrepresented communities and organisations to make them aware of the opportunities available.